networkservicemesh/networkservicemesh/docs/spec/probes.md

 The following is a [good example](https://www.ianlewis.org/en/using-kubernetes-health-checks) of how to write a simple Readiness Probe in Go.

-For the time being, the probe checking covers the following services - `nsmgr` and `vppagent-dataplane`.
+For the time being, the probe checking covers the following services - `nsmgr` and `vppagent-forwarder`.

 Implementation details
 ---------------------------------